You want to become financially independent. Who wouldn’t?

 Your best bet to eliminate student loan debt is usually one of two options.
 Either pursue Public Service Loan Forgiveness (PSLF) while paying the lowest amount possible for ten years or refinance to the lowest rate possible and pay them off in under a decade.

 Occasionally, the best solution is a third option that’s beyond the scope of this article, but there are options for taxable loan forgiveness after 20 or 25 years.
-In complex scenarios, I think a consult with a service like Student Loan Planner offers will more than pay for itself.
+In complex scenarios, I think a consult with services like Student Loan Planner or Student Loan Advice will more than pay for itself.

 To check the latest refinancing rates from top companies and cash back offers worth hundreds of dollars (with a bonus $50 donation to a charity of your choice), see our rate sheet on the Student Loan Resource Page.